billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/README.md

 ## Ruby Acorn: Alogolia Objectives & Accomplishments ##
 My main objective was to learn the entire Algolia process.
 From integrating to Ruby Acorn's Shopify website to seeing the Analytics in Algolia.
 And I have done this.

 As an Enterprise Solution Engineer it is critical to understand Algolia's entire process.
-We will be explaining to clients.
-We will show how this process of using Algolia's Analytics and Algolia's NeuralSearch, will drive X% of revenue growth.
-Real growth that we can back up after implementation.
+We will be explaining this process to clients.
+Showing how this process of using Algolia's Analytics and Algolia's NeuralSearch, will drive X% of revenue growth.
+Real revenue growth that we can back up after implementation.
 It is great to see how this works in Algolia.
 Hence, why I want to join the Algolia team.

 ### Questions & Learnings ###
 Below are the questions I had and what I've learned.